tursodatabase/turso-docs/libsql/client-access/javascript-typescript-sdk.md

 ## Initialization

+### Choose the correct import for your environment

 There are two ways to import the client code.
 When running in a Node.js or compatible environment, use the standard import: